MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 - [Video Player](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration/blob/master/README.md#video-player)
 - [Platform specific information](https://github.com/MarkerMetro/MarkerMetro.Unity.WinIntegration/blob/master/README.md#helper)

 ## Windows Solution Build Output

 There are 2 base folders to be used for all Unity Projects, WindowsSolution (Windows 8.1 and Windows Phone 8.0) and WindowsSolutionUniversal (Windows 8.1 and Windows Phone 8.1 Universal).
 This contains the Windows Store and Windows Phone apps.

+### Building to Windows

-You can then subsequently build out from Unity using the Tools > MarkerMetro > Build menu or specify the path manually via a standard File > Build Settings build.
+You must build out from Unity for the Windows Solutions to work.
+You can do this using the Tools > MarkerMetro > Build menu or specify the path manually via a standard File > Build Settings build.

+Ensure that you build out to the correct output folders as follows:

+- Windows 8.1 Universal > /WindowsSolutionUniversal
+- Windows 8.1 > /WindowsSolution/WindowsStore
-Note that currently these projects are for Windows 8.1 and Windows Phone 8.0
+- Windows Phone 8.0 > /WindowsSolution/WindowsPhone

 ### Application Configuration